artintellica/artintellica/ts/www-artintellica-com/docs/blog/0020-linalg-01-vectors-scalers-spaces.md

 +++
-title = "Vectors, Scalars, and Spaces: The Language of Machine Learning" author = "Artintellica" date = "2025-05-29"
+title = "Linear Algebra 1: Vectors, Scalars, and Spaces: The Language of Machine Learning" author = "Artintellica" date = "2025-05-29"
 +++